kjsoren1/WTF_DICOM/README.md

 # WTF_DICOM

 # TODOS
+- change how the static columns (for select and count) are handled (DONE)
 - multi-select of rows
  - allow user to add a tag to display
-   - allow user to remove tags from display
+   - allow user to remove tags from display (DONE)
    - allow user to save a display as template
  - make the scrollbar work right
  - make delineation between columns more clear
  - allow user to expand a sequence
    - if it's a sequence of references allow to click into the reference if it exists in this directory
    - otherwise is there a consistent thing to display?
- - implement hardcoded basic filter
+ - implement hardcoded basic filter (DONE)
    - allow use to select a tag to filter on
  - allow collapse of CT files PARTIALLY DONE (always collapses)
    - display number of files in series for all files DONE